szagoruyko/loadcaffe/README.md

 If you want to use nn and BDHW routines only, please install https://github.com/szagoruyko/imagine-nn, which has ceil max-pooling and local response normalization.
 Note that it is not required for ccn2.

 You can also use Caffe inside Torch with this: https://github.com/szagoruyko/torch-caffe-binding However you can't use both loadcaffe in caffe in one torch session.

+An example of using the package is in examples/mnist_lenet.lua.
+After running script to train lenet model in Caffe you can easily load and test it in Torch7.

 Rights to caffe.proto belong to the University of California.